stonehippo/micronucleus-commandline-arm-builds/README.md

 ## Linux 32 bit/64 bit

-I built the Linux x32 and x64 binareis on DigitalOcean Droplets running Ubuntu 16.04 and 20.04, respectively.
+I built the Linux x32 and x64 binaries on DigitalOcean Droplets running Ubuntu 16.04 and 20.04, respectively.

 ### Linux Dependencies